protobufjs/protobuf.js/README.md

 ## Performance

 The repository includes a small benchmark for the bundled fixture in [`bench/`](./bench/).
-It compares protobuf.js reflection and static code against native `JSON.stringify`/`JSON.parse` and [google-protobuf](https://www.npmjs.com/package/google-protobuf) 4.0.2.
+It compares protobuf.js reflection and static code against native `JSON.stringify`/`JSON.parse` and [google-protobuf](https://www.npmjs.com/package/google-protobuf).
 Results depend on hardware, Node.js version, and the message shape, but are useful as a quick regression check.

-One run on an AMD Ryzen 9 9950X3D with Node.js 24.13.0 produced:
+One run on an AMD Ryzen 9 9950X3D with Node.js 24.13.0 and google-protobuf 4.0.2 produced:

 ```
 benchmarking encoding performance ...